-There are numerous variations of this plant, my favorite one being the monstera adansonii, the Swiss Cheese Vine Plant.
+There are numerous variations of this plant, my favorite one being the monstera adansonii, the Swiss Cheese Plant.

 This post may contain affiliate links.
 See full disclosure here.

 I’ve learned a lot about Monsteras over the last year and I’m excited to share some of the important care tips I’ve found out about!

 If you like this post about Monstera care, then you will definitely enjoy my indoor houseplant care ebook, Happy Houseplants!

 My Happy Houseplants ebook talks about how to not kill all the plants and includes: